AlexLlanesQuevedo/Tareas-Proyectos_BioinfRepro2020/presentacion_taller/presentacion.md

-# PhD project: "The evolutionary history of the birds of the lowlands of the Tehuantepec isthmus seen from the integration of genomics, ecology and biogeography".
+# PhD project: "The evolutionary history of the lowlands birds of the Tehuantepec isthmus seen from the integration of genomics, ecology and biogeography".

 **Research questions:**